amazingrando/blades-in-the-dark-srd-content/docs/markdown/Generic Character Playbook-WIP.md

 NPCs and factions also do things when the PCs have downtime.
 The GM **advances their project clocks** and chooses a downtime maneuver or two for each faction that they’re interested in at the moment.
 Choose any maneuver that makes sense for that faction to pursue.
 For example:

-		<li class="Bullets ParaOverride-15">Seize a claim or increase hold, make an enemy vulnerable, or reduce the hold of a vulnerable enemy.
+* Seize a claim or increase hold, make an enemy vulnerable, or reduce the hold of a vulnerable enemy.
-		<li class="Bullets ParaOverride-15">Gather information on the PCs (may be opposed by a PC roll) or another subject.
+* Gather information on the PCs (may be opposed by a PC roll) or another subject.
-		<li class="Bullets ParaOverride-15">Achieve a short-term goal they’re in position to accomplish.
+* Achieve a short-term goal they’re in position to accomplish.
-		<li class="Bullets ParaOverride-15">Acquire a new asset.
+* Acquire a new asset.
-		<li class="Bullets ParaOverride-15">Call in a favor from another faction.
+* Call in a favor from another faction.
-		<li class="Bullets ParaOverride-15">Employ political pressure or threats to force someone’s hand.
+* Employ political pressure or threats to force someone’s hand.

 **GM:** Choose downtime maneuvers and advance clocks for the factions you’re interested in right now.
 Don’t worry about the rest.
 Later, when you turn your attention to a faction you’ve ignored for a while, go ahead and give them several downtime phases and project clock ticks to “catch up” to current events.